nash403/v-modal-backdrop/README.md

 # same as above but runs `npm run build` first to build the lib for prod
 npm start

+# make your changes and submit a PR
 ```

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).